Incept5/inception-ai-poc/README.md

 # Inception AI Chatbot Project

 This is a playground project for experimenting with different AI models and chatbot configurations.
+It uses Langchain and Langgraph to create a flexible and extensible chatbot system that can interact with various language models and tools.

-The project consists of a simple web interface for interacting with a chatbot server running in a Docker container.
+The project consists of a web interface for interacting with a chatbot server running in a Docker container.

 The UI allows you to change the following: